bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

     In case of document based apps, invoke `startManager` at the end of `applicationDidFinishLaunching`, since otherwise you may lose the Apple events to restore, open untitled document etc.

 	If any crash report has been saved from the last time your application ran, `startManager` will present a dialog to allow the user to submit it.
-Once done, or if there are no crash logs, it will then call back to your `appDelegate` with `showMainApplicationWindow` (see step 7 below) to continue the process of getting your main window displayed.
+Once done, or if there are no crash logs, it will then call back to your `appDelegate` with `showMainApplicationWindowForCrashManager:` (see step 7 below) to continue the process of getting your main window displayed.

     This allows the SDK to present a crash dialog on the next startup before your main window gets initialized and possibly crashes right away again.

 6. Replace `APP_IDENTIFIER` in `configureWithIdentifier:` with the app identifier of your app.
 If you don't know what the app identifier is or how to find it, please read [this how-to](http://support.hockeyapp.net/kb/how-tos/how-to-find-the-app-identifier).

-7. Your `appDelegate` is now a `BITCrashReportManagerDelegate`, so you must implement the required `showMainApplicationWindow` method like this:
+7. Your `appDelegate` is now a `BITCrashManagerDelegate`, so you must implement the required `showMainApplicationWindowForCrashManager:` method like this:

         // this delegate method is required
-        - (void) showMainApplicationWindow
+        - (void) showMainApplicationWindowForCrashManager:(id)crashManager
         {
             // launch the main app window
             [myWindow makeFirstResponder: nil];